junqing-zhang/junqing-zhang.github.io/resources/wireless/how-to-learn-wifi.md

 Learning Wi-Fi can be quite complicated for beginners.
 Wi-Fi physical layer has lots of features, including OFDM, OFDMA, MIMO and supports up to 160 MHz bandwidth.
 Start with the legacy Wi-Fi, which usually refers to 802.11a/g.
 Their physical layer is based on OFDM SISO with 20 MHz bandwidth, which is sufficient to understand the important Wi-Fi OFDM design.

+This blog post focuses on the preamble-related parts.

 # 0. OFDM
 Reading materials:
 * Read Section 4.1, 4.2 of Book [MIMO-OFDM Wireless Communications with MATLAB](https://onlinelibrary.wiley.com/doi/book/10.1002/9780470825631){:target="_blank"}.